Skip to main content

 Pros & cons

-• ✅ Reliable - Uses an API with Merkle proof hashes to verify incoming binary data.
+• ✅ Reliable - Uses Merkle proofs to verify incoming binary data.

 • ✅ Secure - Since it checks Merkle proofs, you can even use untrusted liteservers.